alcuadrado/scrypt.js/README.md

 # scrypt.js

-This purpose of this library is to provide a single interface to both a C and a pure Javascript based scrypt implementation.
-Supports browserify and will select the best option when running under Node or in the browser.
+This purpose of this library was to provide a single interface to both a C and a pure Javascript based scrypt implementation, support browserify and select the best option when running under Node or in the browser.

-It is using the following two underlying implementations:
-- [scryptsy](https://github.com/cryptocoinjs/scryptsy) for the pure Javascript implementation
-- [scrypt](https://www.npmjs.com/package/scrypt) for the C version
+This library is not maintained anymore, and it's just a wrapper around [scryptsy](https://github.com/cryptocoinjs/scryptsy) for backwards compatibility.

 It only supports hashing.
 Doesn't offer an async option and doesn't implement the HMAC format.
 If you are looking for those, please use the Node `scrypt` library.